Laurenthia/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 - What aspect of security do load balancers protect?
--   -The Load Balancer helps defend from (DDoS) Denial-of-Service attack by shifting to a different server.
+  -   The Load Balancer helps defend from (DDoS) Denial-of-Service attack by shifting to a different server.
 - What is the advantage of a jump box?
--   -The advantage of a jump box forces all of the traffic to a single node.
+  -   The advantage of a jump box forces all of the traffic to a single node.
 This Jump Box requires SSH for added security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_